Educational Articles: Arch Area

 Posted By Marty Hughes, DC

 Outer foot pain is a symptom that may occur in runners, especially runners who record high weekly mileage or who use conventional athletic footwear.
 Numerous factors may contribute to outer foot pain in runners, including running shoes that contain injurious design features, excessive training (i.e., overtraining), an insufficient warm-up, and poor nutrition.
-Outer foot pain, while potentially debilitating for runners, typically responds to natural, noninvasive, and conservative...
+Outer foot pain, while potentially debilitating for runners, typically responds to natural, noninvasive, and conservative therapies, such as...
 Read more

 Correct Toes & Orthotics